mclaughlin-d/snake-in-c/README.md

 # snake-in-c
 The snake game, programmed in C for practice.
 Most of the code was written in one morning on the train 🚋.
-Only works 100% on Windows.
+Pretty sure it only works on Windows (sorry).

 ## Gamplay
 <video src="https://github.com/mclaughlin-d/snake-in-c/assets/131609298/421863aa-a0ae-4182-a91a-69b9034bbeab"><video/>